aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_03_AzureLocks.md

 1. Ensure **PowerShell** is selected in the drop-down menu in the upper-left corner of the Cloud Shell pane.

-1. In the PowerShell session within the Cloud Shell pane, run the following to create a resource group (verify with your instructor regarding the value of the location parameter):

-    ```powershell
-    New-AzResourceGroup -Name AZ500LAB03 -Location 'EastUS'
-    ```

 1. In the PowerShell session within the Cloud Shell pane, run the following to create a storage account in the newly created resource group:

     ```powershell